On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

 \begin{prop} Let $E\neq F$ be different prime divisors above $O$.
 Denote by $S$ the minimal model of $E$.
 The following statements are equivalent: \begin{enumerate} \item $E\leq_\nu F$; \item $\nu_E(h_{E^{(k)}})\leq \nu_F(h_{E^{(k)}})$ for all the prime divisors $(E^{(k)})_{-1 \leq k \leq g}$. \end{enumerate} \end{prop}

 \begin{proof} The implication $(1)\Rightarrow(2)$ is an immediate consequence of the definition of the valuative partial order.

 Let us prove that $(2)\Rightarrow(1)$.
-Choose a Weierstrass polynomial $f$ as function $h_E$ associated with $E$ and let $(f_k)_{0 \leq k \leq g}$ be its approximate roots.
+A function associated with $E$ can be chosen so that it is a Weierstrass polynomial $f$.
+Let $(f_k)_{0 \leq k \leq g}$ be its approximate roots.
 By Proposition \ref{prop:topint}, each $f_k$ is a function associated with $E^{(k)}$.
 Our hypothesis may therefore be rewritten as:

 Take any function $h \in \mathcal{O}$, which is identified to $\CC\{x,y\}$ by the choice of local coordinates $(x,y)$.
 By Weierstrass' preparation theorem, it is equal to a polynomial in $\CC\{x\}[y]$ multiplied by a unit.
 Therefore we may assume that $h \in \CC\{x\}[y]$.
 Expand it $(f_0, ..., f_g)$-adically (see Proposition \ref{prop:maintool}):